 Hedy (1873-1952) and Arthur (1870-1936) Hahnloser-Bühler played a significant role in the acquisition and appreciation of modern art in Switzerland, thanks to their own purchases and their promotion of artists.
 Many of the latter, such as Henri Matisse, Ferdinand Hodler or Pierre Bonnard, became friends.

-The Hahnloser-Bühler’s home at Villa Flora in Winterthur transitioned into a private gallery of sorts for the works accumulated by the couple and also became a meeting place for those interested in the arts .
+The Hahnloser-Bühler’s home at Villa Flora in Winterthur transitioned into a private gallery of sorts and also became a meeting place for those interested in the arts .

 (Today, the villa is part of the Kunst Museum Winterthur and set to reopen in 2022 as a public art museum and showcase for the collection.)

-The Van Gogh, Cézanne, Matisse, Hodler exhibition at the Albertina brings together around 120 works from this important collection, drawn from the numerous items still held by the family and the Hahnloser/Jaeggli foundation, as well as loans from those institutions who benefited from the Hahnloser-Bühler’s generosity: the Kunstmuseum Bern and the aforementioned Kunst Museum Winterthur.
+The Van Gogh, Cézanne, Matisse, Hodler exhibition at the Albertina brings together dozens of works from this important collection, drawn from the numerous items still held by the family and the Hahnloser/Jaeggli foundation, as well as loans from those institutions who benefited from the Hahnloser-Bühler’s generosity: the Kunstmuseum Bern and the aforementioned Kunst Museum Winterthur.

 Dates and tickets